Strawberry Moon 2018: What is it? Best time to see it?

 You may want to check astronomy clubs and local parks for possible events in your area.

-Or is a Strawberry Moon after all?
+Or is it a Strawberry Moon after all?

 Space and science are seldom simple things.